Television & Digital Media Production (TVR)

 TVR 38500 Emerging Media Project (NLA)

 Hands-on introduction to project design, development, implementation, and testing, with emphasis on the knowledge and skills required to successfully complete the production cycle, including team dynamics, market analysis, project management, documentation, and testing.
 Students work in teams on projects assigned by the instructor.
-Cross-listed with COMP 38500; students cannot receive credit for both COMP 38500 and TVR 38500.
+TVR 38500 and COMP 38500 are cross listed courses; students cannot receive credit for both COMP 38500 and TVR 38500.
 Open only to Emerging Media majors.
 Prerequisites: COMP 20200; Junior Standing.
 (S, Y)

 4 Credits